 When Nurse Jessie Brewer checked us in to the hospital in that first episode, we never imagined that we’d never want to check out!

 Poor Ben Jerrod lasted less than three months.
 The Doctors made it 19 years.
-General Hospital, on the other hand, is still here 58 years later, keeping us glued to our TV sets as we watch the folks of Port Charles make beautiful messes of their lives.
+General Hospital, on the other hand, is still here all these years later, keeping us glued to our TV sets as we watch the folks of Port Charles make beautiful messes of their lives.

 Of course in those earliest days, no one was watching the residents of Port Charles, because General Hospital’s city didn’t have a name!
 Nor was there a Corinthos family.
 They’re weren’t even any Quartermaines, Spencers or Webbers.